NicolaRFranco/dlroms/README.md

 * **dlroms.dnns**</br> For constructing, saving and loading basic neural network architectures.

 * **dlroms.minns**</br> An integrative module that allows users to create neural network architectures specifically tailored for mesh-based functional data, such as signals discretized via Finite Elements.
-It includes trainable models, such as [Mesh-Informed Neural Networks (MINNs)](https://doi.org/10.1007/s10915-023-02331-1), and nonlearnable architectures for computing integral norms, geodesic distances and more.
+It includes trainable models, such as, for instance, [Mesh-Informed Neural Networks (MINNs)](https://doi.org/10.1007/s10915-023-02331-1), and nonlearnable architectures for computing integral norms, geodesic distances and more.

 * **dlroms.fespaces**</br> FEniCS based library for handling meshes and discretized functional data (visualization, dof-to-function conversion etc.).